 Meet the Fortunate Investor and Prudent Parent, the husband and wife duo who can help you or your kids start off on the right foot in all matters money.
 Mr. Fortunate Investor brings an MBA and 20 years of professional experience as an entrepreneur, banker, and manager in the financial services industry.
 Through recessions and boom times, in the city and small towns, he’s seen who gets rich and who goes bust, and it’s his job to know why.
 Mrs. Prudent Parent understands children’s behavior both as a clinical psychotherapist and as a mom.
 Her clinical expertise is the alchemy that turns simple lessons on money into lifelong habits that form the basis for a successful family and financial future.

 Most importantly, we would like to say thank you for coming to the site.
 I, Mr. Fortunate Investor, have always been passionate about technology, personal finance and investments.
 So, it is alarming how little even the most educated people know about personal finances.
 Fortunately, pun intended, it lead me to create this site.

 I have had a long and fulfilling career as a finance professional.
 Yet, I actually started my journey in tech startups at 16 years old.
 Eventually, I was lucky to be a young man at the dawn of the dot com industry and even ran websites during the golden age of the internet.

 I am married to Mrs. Prudent Parent, have two kids and live in Chicago.
 I earned an M.B.A. and a B.S. in Business.
-Did I also mention I like long walks on the beach?
-Enjoy!
+In my free time I enjoy spending time with my family, investing, and sports.

 –The Fortunate Investor